-If an absolute linear scale is used, the contents of alarms detected by the SERVOPACK are transmitted in serial data to the host controller from the PAO output when the Turn Sensor OFF command (SENS_OFF) is received.
+When using an absolute linear scale, any alarm detected by the SERVOPACK is transmitted to the host controller as serial data from the PAO output when the Turn ON Sensor command changes from ON to OFF.

-Note: The SENS_OFF command cannot be received while the servomotor power is ON.
+Note: A change to OFF in the sensor ON command is not accepted while the servomotor power is ON.